aaronsbrown/FPGA_8-Bit_SAP-1.5/README.md

 - Load and execute simple machine code programs
 - Implement a microcoded control unit for extensible instruction handling
 - Later: explore extensions like stack support, more RAM, or additional instructions
+- Write a small Python-based assembler to support mnemonic instructions and simplify program authoring

 ---